Increedible/Papers_Please_AI/README.md

 ## Notes
 - OCR accuracy depends heavily on resolution and trained Tesseract language files.
 - The project is a prototype and not a finished bot — expect errors and false positives.
-- For experimentation only; not affiliated with or endorsed by the creator of *Papers, Please*..
+- For experimentation only; not affiliated with or endorsed by the creator of *Papers, Please*.